Please Log in or Register

 Iran built jet fighter Saeqeh enters service

 Iran takes a unique step forward in the world of military aviation with the announcement of the country’s first jet fighter squadron comprised of all Iranian aircraft.
 The HESA Saeqeh jet fighter; Iranian built and designed- now has become part of Iran’s Air Force.
-Saeqeh means ‘Thunderbolt’ in Iran and that name was ...
+Saeqeh means ‘Thunderbolt’ in Iran and that name was applied to what was undoubtedly one of the best American WWII fighters, the P-47 Thunderbolt which had a ridiculous ...

 Category: Military Aviation